xDaryamo/puccini/README.md

     puccini-tosca compile my-app.yaml | gomplate | puccini-js exec kubernetes.generate

-Your TOSCA can then include template expressions, such as:
+Your TOSCA `my-app.yaml` can then include template expressions, such as:

 	username: "{{strings.ReplaceAll "\"" "\\\"" .Env.USER}}"

 Note the proper escaping of quotation marks to avoid invalid YAML.
-Also remember that indentation in YAML is significant, so it can be tricky to insert blocks into arbitrary locations.
-Generally, using text templating to generate YAML is not a great idea for these reasons.
-You're better off using a proper YAML manipulation tool, such as [yq](https://github.com/mikefarah/yq), or parsing/editing/emitting it with a scripting language like Python.
+Also, remember that indentation in YAML is significant, so it can be tricky to insert blocks into arbitrary locations.
+Generally, using text templating to manipulate YAML is not a great idea for these reasons.

+Puccini's decision to use an embedded interpreted programming language (JavaScript) is intentional and important.
+Unlike some Kubernetes tools ([Helm](https://helm.sh/)), we prefer not treat YAML files as plain text to be manipulated by an anemic text templating language.
+Perhaps in the future someone will create a templating language specifically for YAML that is designed to work with its special requirements.

 If you insist on text templating, a useful convention for your toolchain could be to add a file extension to mark a file for template processing.
 For example, `.yaml.j2` could be recognized as